martin-0/pnet/README.md

   - change default logging device to syslog
   - run the script inside docker and log the result back to syslog

-To use the weather API I need to have API key.
-I can obtain one from [openweatehrmap][ow1].I've created the script [getweather.py][gwpy] and tested it works as expected.
+To use the weather API I need to have the API key.
+I can obtain one from [openweatehrmap][ow1].
+I've created the script [getweather.py][gwpy] and tested it works as expected.

 I had to go through the docs on how to create such playbook, went through [generic examples][pb1] and [apt module][pb2] docs.
 I've created the [playbook file][pb3].
 I used it to install docker.
 Then I had to add my current user to the proper docker group.
 ```sh